-Nikki Moustaki’s 45 published books, on topics from choosing a college to parrot care and training dogs, have been translated into five languages and have sold over half a million copies worldwide.
+Nikki Moustaki’s 45 published books, on topics from training dogs to choosing a college to parrot care, have been translated into five languages and have sold over half a million copies worldwide.
 The memoir about Nikki's childhood with her paternal grandfather and their shared love of birds, “The Bird Market of Paris,” is forthcoming from Henry Holt in early 2015.

 Nikki Moustaki holds an MA in poetry from New York University, an MFA in poetry from Indiana University, and an MFA in fiction from New York University, and has taught writing at both of those universities, as well as The New School in New York City.

 She is the recipient of a National Endowment for the Arts grant in poetry, along with many other national writing awards, including three Pushcart Press nominations.
 Her poetry and essays have appeared in various literary magazines, anthologies, and college textbooks, including Poetry After 9-11: An Anthology of New York Poets, and America Now, chosen by Robert Atwan, editor of the Best American Essays series.